FortinetCloudCSE/PublicCloud105-FortiFlex/content/03-hands-on-lab/flex-webui/index.md

 <div>
    {{< figure src="fgt-vm-sn.png" alt="FGT SN" >}}
+   {{% notice tip %}}
+   FortiOS View Above and FortiFlex WebUI view Below.
+   {{% /notice %}}
    {{< figure src="flex-vm-sn.png" alt="Flex SN" >}}
 </div>

-You can also verify the license via CLI.
+You can also verify the license via CLI in FortiOS.
 ```get system status```
 You will see the matching SN, with Valid License, and the number of vCPU's allowedreflecting the assigned entitlement. {{< figure src="fgt-SYSTEM-STATUS.png" alt="FGT License Info" >}}
 {{% /tab %}}